NOW Broadband setup checklist

 To make sure you get the fastest possible broadband speeds, try connecting your Hub to your master phone socket through a microfilter.
 You should also connect a microfilter to each phone socket you use in your home.

-More infoSet up your NOW TV Hub
+More infoHow to set up your Hub

 Got a pre-filtered phone socket?